LucasJMO/E6Plus/prestige_classes/Loremaster.md

 **Weapon and Armor Proficiency**: Loremasters gain no proficiency with any weapon or armor.

-**Spells per Day**: When a loremaster advances in level, the character gains new spells per day as if he had also gained a level in a spellcasting class he belonged to before adding the prestige class.
+**Spells per Day**: When a Loremaster advances in level, the character gains new spells per day as if he had also gained a level in a spellcasting class he belonged to before adding the prestige class.
 He does not, however, gain any other benefit a character of that class would have gained, except for an increased effective level of spellcasting.
-If a character had more than one spellcasting class before becoming a loremaster, he must decide to which class he adds the new level for purposes of determining spells per day.
+If a character had more than one spellcasting class before becoming a Loremaster, he must decide to which class he adds the new level for purposes of determining spells per day.

-**Bonus Languages**: Each time a loremaster gains a level, he can choose any new language.
+**Bonus Languages**: Each time a Loremaster gains a level, he can choose any new language.

-**Secret**: When a loremaster advances in level he chooses one secret from the table below.
+**Secret**: When a Loremaster advances in level he chooses one secret from the table below.

 Secret | Effect
 ------ | ------